 All confirmed Maryland cases have occurred in children, in multiple counties.
 Confirmation of cases from CDC takes approximately one month.

-* Investigations are ongoing for 2018, case counts are subject to change and updates will be posted weekly.
+*Investigations are ongoing for 2018, case counts are subject to change and updates will be posted monthly.

 Information for Clinicians

 October 2018 Maryland Clinician Letter